What is Compression Molding?

 Cheaper Cost of Parts

 Creating the rubber molding with the design of the product is one that changes every time.
 But for the rest of the tools, it remains the same.
 This is why the parts are very cost-efficient.
-Even if the molds use low-cost materials like steel, they can still be very effective in creating the right shape.
-Not to mention that you can reuse the molds, which usually last a long time.

-What makes Compression and Injection Molding Different?
+Key Differences Between Compression and Injection Molding

-There are several considerations when it comes to differentiating the two molding methods.
-The main difference is in the process that they both follow.
 In compression molding, the top half of the mold compresses the raw material into the lower half of the mold to create the right shape.
 In injection molding, a screw injects the raw material into the mold cavity to create the end product.

 Beyond this, there are other differences to consider so you’ll know what to choose between the two.